The Basics: Overview

 - Follow the directions on the medicine label carefully.

 - If you don’t understand the directions, ask your doctor, nurse, or pharmacist to explain them to you.

 - Keep a list of all the medicines, vitamins, minerals, and herbs you use.
 Share this information with your doctor.

 - Store your medicines in a cool, dry place where children and pets can’t see or reach them.

 There are different types of medicine.

-The 2 main types of medicine are prescription and over-the-counter (OTC).
+The 2 categories of medicine are prescription and over-the-counter (OTC).

 Prescription medicines are medicines you can get only with a prescription (order) from your doctor.
-You get these medicines at a pharmacy.
+You get these medicines from a pharmacy.

 Prescription medicines shouldn’t be used by anyone except the person whose name is on the prescription.

-- Throw away expired (out-of-date) or unused prescription medicines.
-Ask your pharmacist about the safest way to throw medicines away.
+Get rid of expired (out-of-date) or unused prescription medicines.
+Ask your pharmacist how to get rid of medicines safely.